TwistTRL/react-module-development-notes/README.md

 1) We are no longer creating a stand-alone react app.
 Instead, we are creating a module that work in a parent react application, and hence part of the dependencies have been moved to `peerDependencies`.
 2) However, during development, we still need to fire up a test web application and hence much of the original dependencies are now also moved to `devDependencies`.
 3) Additional tools, such as babel is installed for transpiling; `gh-pages` is installed for building github pages.
+* Note: babel dependencies changed from the older v6.x to v7.x.
+State presets has been removed.
+Use appropriate babel setting if your project requires.
+This settting with only `preset-env` and `preset-react`, should be able to accomodate most use cases.

 ## Add npm script
 Add the following lines to
 ```
     "dist": "export NODE_ENV=production && rm -rf dist && mkdir dist && npx babel src/lib --out-dir dist --copy-files",
+    "install": "npm run dist",
     "predeploy": "npm run build",
     "deploy": "gh-pages -d build"
 ```